Skip to content

 I have played Phoolon ki Holi too, with fragrant flower petals, but it wasn’t half as much fun as the real deal.

-The joy of Holi is being covered in color, drenched by well-aimed Balloons and Pichkari’s and bantering away as you add, ‘Bura Na Mano Holi Hai’ at the end of it.
+The joy of Holi is being covered in color, drenched by well-aimed Balloons and Pichkari’s and bantering away as you add, ‘Bura Na Mano Holi Hai’ at the end.

 Spread the love